Definition of a High Performance Building

 HVAC & DHW (Domestic Hot Water)

 Cost effective radiant floor is the best heating option when designing with high mass passive solar and solar thermal DHW.
-Room to room zoning control is the best way to get comfort and efficiency.
+Room by room piping and zoning control is the best way to get comfort and efficiency.
 Floor covering and room use considerations are also key elements.
 Cold Climate High SEER ductless mini-split heat pumps are normally the best option for cooling energy efficient buildings.
-Other considerations include passive solar, cost of fuel sources, cost of PV (photo voltaic) solar electric system, amount of federal, state and utility company rebates, etc.
+Other considerations include passive solar, cost of fuel sources, cost of PV (photo voltaic) solar electric system, amount of federal, state and utility rebates, etc.

 Controlled, Dedicated, Balanced and Filtered HRV Displacement Ventilation